Preparing Garden Soil for Growing Hostas

 Adding mulch to the soil around your hostas will ensure that the soil continues to improve in structure and maintains the ideal conditions for growing hostas.
 You should add mulch around hostas every Spring because:

-• Mulch conserves water by reducing soil evaporation to keep the soil around the hostas roots moist despite higher summer temperatures.
+- Mulch conserves water by reducing soil evaporation to keep the soil around the roots of the hosta moist despite higher summer temperatures.

-Apply a one inch layer of mulch around each hostas at the start of Spring as the weather is warming up.
+Apply a one-inch layer of mulch around each hosta at the start of Spring as the weather is warming up.
 Ensure that there is a gap between the mulch and the crown as the hosta foliage above ground does not like to be in contact with consistently moist material.

-The appropriate materials for mulch are the same as the soil amendments for planting the hosta, with leaf mould, manure and compost all great options as they are excellent and conserving water compared to other types of mulch.
+The appropriate materials for mulch are the same as the soil amendments for planting the hosta, with leaf mold, manure, and compost all great options as they are excellent and conserve water compared to other types of mulch.

 Key Takeaways:

-• Hostas requires soils that retain moisture yet have a porous structure so that excess water can drain away from the roots, so the soil does not become boggy.
+- Hostas require soils that retain moisture yet have a porous structure so that excess water can drain away from the roots, so the soil does not become boggy.

-• Amend garden soil with compost, leaf mould or well rotted manure before planting to a depth of around 16 inches to accommodate the root system of a mature hosta.
+- Amend garden soil with compost, leaf mold, or well-rotted manure before planting to a depth of around 16 inches to accommodate the root system of a mature hosta.

-• Add a layer of mulch in the Spring to helps conserve water and add nutrients to the soil.
+- Add a layer of mulch in the Spring to help conserve water and add nutrients to the soil.